BrainardLab/mQUESTPlus/README.md

 (an updated version of which was provided to me by Watson).

-There is separate earlier Matlab implementation of QUEST+ written by P. R. Jones (petejonze@gmail.com) from Joshua Soloman's laboratory.
+There is separate earlier Matlab implementation of QUEST+ written by P. R. Jones (petejonze@gmail.com) from Joshua Solomon's laboratory (http://www.city.ac.uk/people/academics/joshua-solomon).
 The Jones implementation is organized differently from this one.
-Studying it was useful, however, for thinking about ways to translate Mathematic data structures into Matlab.
-The one place in the code where there was fairly direct carryover in data structure format is noted specifically by comments in the code.
+Studying it was useful, however, for thinking about ways to translate Mathematica data structures into Matlab.
+The one place where there was fairly direct carryover in data structure format is noted specifically by a comment in the code.

 mQUESTPlus includes allcomb.m by Jos van der Geest, obtained from Matlab Central, along with its license. https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin-